Avdo Humo: Biography

 Humo was born in Mostar on 1 February 1914.
 He joined the revolutionary movement while he attended high school in gymnasium in Mostar.
 Because he was expelled from the gymnasium in Mostar, he continued his education in Bihać.
 Subsequently, he enrolled the University of Belgrade Faculty of Philology, where he obtained a degree in world and Yugoslav literature.
-At the University, he was one of the organizers and participants in actions of the socialist-oriented students.
+At the University, he was one of the organisers and participants in actions of the socialist-oriented students.
 He became a member of SKOJ in 1934 and a member of the Communist Party of Yugoslavia in 1935.
-He organized students of Bosnia and Herzegovina into the "Petar Kočić" youth society and the "Neretva" section where members of Communist Party were also active.
+He organised students of Bosnia and Herzegovina into the "Petar Kočić" youth society and the "Neretva" section, where members of the Communist Party were also active.

-Humo was one of the most prominent party members before World War II in Yugoslavia.
-In 1940 he became a member of the Regional Committee of Communist Party for Bosnia and Herzegovina.
-He was also one of the resistance organizers in Herzegovina against Axis forces.
+Humo was among the most prominent party members before World War II in Yugoslavia.
+In 1940, he became a member of the Regional Committee of the Communist Party for Bosnia and Herzegovina.
+He was also one of the resistance organisers in Herzegovina against Axis forces.
 Because he was educated and well read, Humo was nicknamed "Kulturni" by his comrades.
-His nickname, "kulturni" in Serbo-Croatian and Bosnian can loosely be translated as polite, cultured or well-read.
+His nickname, "kulturni" in Serbo-Croatian can loosely be translated as polite, cultured or well-read.
 Listening to command he moved to Sarajevo and continued his activity there.
-As the party's Vice-President he participated in the First and Second Assembly of ZAVNOBiH.
+As the party's Vice-President, he participated in the First and Second Assembly of ZAVNOBiH.
 He was also a member of the AVNOJ.

 Humo was a founding member of the famous Bosnian newspaper Oslobođenje.
 He served on various party and state positions, including as the President of the Executive Council of PR Bosnia and Herzegovina (de facto Prime Minister).
 He was proclaimed People's Hero of Yugoslavia on 27 November 1953.
 In 1972, he was dismissed along with Osman Karabegović from their posts for alleged Muslim "exclusivism" and "nationalism."